vhcd/vhcd.github.io/_posts/2021-04-15-virtual-driver.md

 ![lvlbp.png]({{site.baseurl}}/images/lvlbp.png)

 Each car has a *Virtual Driver*, and if you want it to cross a junction, there's a box for that!
 And if you don't really want to individually control each car, there's a checkbox named "Autonomous", which as its name suggests, will let the *Virtual Driver* decide what to do.
 For now, it simply wanders around the scene, following its lane (and crossing junctions, of course).
-But we're already started to make it smarter, and that will be the subject of another future entry.
+But we've already started to make it smarter, and that will be the subject of another future entry.

 [1]: https://www.researchgate.net/publication/281074875_A_computational_model_for_car_drivers_situation_awareness_simulation_Cosmodrive
 [2]: https://www.researchgate.net/publication/242182916_Modelisation_et_simulation_cognitive_de_l'operateur_humain_une_application_a_la_conduite_automobile